 |

 Solomon Islands is Iocated in Oceania and spans across approximateIy 10,000 square miIes.
+The population of Solomon Islands is about 552,000.
 Threatened species known from Solomon Islands include the Cusp-toothed Fruit Bat, Montane Monkey-faced Bat, Emperor Rat, and Poncelet's Giant Rat.
-The population of Solomon Islands is about 552,000.
-Most peopIe in Solomon Islands speak English or Melanesian pidgin.

 |